phase2/particle/README.md

 - `pattern-lab/source/_patterns/00-atoms/00-meta/_01-foot.mustache`

 ## Configuration

+All configuration is passed into another module that contains most Grunt logic: [`p2-theme-core`](https://github.com/phase2/p2-theme-core) - many PRs should go there.

 The main configuration file for the whole project is `Gruntconfig.yml`; you'll find several important settings there, such as: